Long Beach Sexual Harassment

 Frequently Asked Questions

 Initial consultations with our firm are confidential.
 Speaking with our sexual harassment attorneys in Long Beach does not automatically notify your employer or start a public process.
-If you decide to take formal action, we discuss in advance what that could look like, how information may be shared, and how to prepare.
+If you decide to take formal action, we will discuss in advance what that could look like, how information may be shared, and how to prepare.

 Employers are generally prohibited from firing or punishing workers for reporting harassment in good faith.
 Unfortunately, some still take adverse actions.
 If that happens, it can form the basis for a separate retaliation claim.
 We review what occurred, identify potential protections, and discuss possible responses.